prometheus/prometheus/README.md

 ### Precompiled packages

-We plan to provide precompiled binaries for various platforms and even packages for common Linux distribution soon.
+We plan to provide precompiled binaries for various platforms and even packages for common Linux distributions soon.
 Once those are offered, it will be the recommended way of installing Prometheus.

 ### Use `make`